balunist/mbp_docs2/source/installation/subscription.rst

 features are described as MapBoards Pro PLUS in the documentation and on the App Store.
 To access the additional features a trial can be activated while running the app.

-To activate a trial, select either of these two new features described below and you will be asked if you want to start a trial.
+To activate a trial, select either of the two new features described below and you will be asked if you want to start a trial.
 Confirm and the trial will be activated for 7 days.
 When The trial expires your entitlement will revert back to your perpetual license features of MapBoards Pro.